arsham/expipe/RECIPES.md

             - elastic_0
             - elastic_1
 ```
-Expvastic creates three engines like so:
+Expipe creates three engines like so:

 ```
     elastic_0 records data from app_0, app_1